bleonardb3/AI_POT_05-06-2021/README.md

 1. develop dashboards to provide insights to planners.

 # Labs
+[Lab-0](Lab-0) - In this lab, we will setup the Watson Studio environment.

 [Lab-1](Lab-1) - In this lab, we will develop socioeconomic annotators to extract domain-specific information.

 [Lab-2](Lab-2) - In this lab, we will create a knowledge management system (KMS), ingest data, train the KMS to generate knowledge and synthesize a COVID-19 stability index